GSFC-EPG/oe-gnss-sdr-manifest/README.md

 it will fetch the git repositories specified in the manifest and, by doing so, setup an OpenEmbedded build environment for you!

 Setting up the build host
 ---------------

 The process described below is based on [OpenEmbedded](http://www.openembedded.org) (a build framework for embedded Linux) and the [Yocto Project](https://www.yoctoproject.org/) (a complete embedded Linux development environment covering several build profiles across multiple architectures including ARM, PPC, MIPS, x86, and x86-64).
-In order to set up a build host, you will need a machine with a minimum of 50 Gbytes of free disk space and running a supported Linux distribution.
+In order to set up a build host, you will need a machine with a minimum of **50 Gbytes** of free disk space and running a supported Linux distribution.
 In general, if you have the current release minus one of Ubuntu, Fedora, openSUSE, CentOS or Debian you should have no problems.
-For a more detailed list of distributions that support the Yocto Project, see the [Supported Linux Distributions](https://www.yoctoproject.org/docs/2.1/ref-manual/ref-manual.html#detailed-supported-distros) section in the Yocto Project Reference Manual.
+For a more detailed list of distributions that support the Yocto Project, see the [Supported Linux Distributions](https://www.yoctoproject.org/docs/3.0/ref-manual/ref-manual.html#detailed-supported-distros) section in the Yocto Project Reference Manual.

 ### Tested Environment

-Ubuntu 16.04 64 bits in a Virtual Machine
+These instructions have been modified for **Yocto Release 3.0 "Zeus"** on **Ubuntu 20.04 64 bits in a VirtualBox VM**.
+Older Yocto builds like Thud may have issues with a version mismatch with libc6>=2.30.
+[A patch is available](https://patchwork.openembedded.org/patch/165581/) if the older versions are required.
+You could also try compiling on an older version of Ubuntu or downgrade libc6, but these options were not tested.

+Install Dependencies:

 ```
 $ sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib \
-    build-essential chrpath libsdl1.2-dev xterm
+     build-essential chrpath socat cpio python python3 python3-pip python3-pexpect \
+     xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev \
+     pylint3 xterm curl
 ```

 Configure Git: